Colorado Quit Claim Deed Form

 The Official Colorado Quit Claim Deed is a form used for transferring real estate from one person to another; typically amongst family and close friends.
 Unlike other deeds, which may be cumbersome to complete and incur additional or higher taxes, this type offers a more streamlined and cost-effective means for the party who currently holds the interest (known as the “grantor”) to transfer it to another party (the “grantee”).
 The reason the parties need to have a connection to one another—such as a parent and child or a spouse and spouse—is because the grantee must be confident that the grantor holds the title of the property, as this type of form does not transfer title.

-Permitted language (§ 38-30-115 and § 38-30-116): The Quit Claim Deed must use the word “quitclaim” in the place of “convey” or “and warrant the title to the same.”
-If language which may be exclusively used in Warranty Deeds is used in a Quit Claim Deed, it will be considered legally invalid.
+Permitted language (§ 38-30-115 and § 38-30-116): The deed must use the word “quitclaim” in the place of “convey” or “and warrant the title to the same.”
+If the deed contains language that is for use in warranty deeds only, it will be rejected.